A UK man created Twitter and Facebook accounts for his new “pet” Big Mac—which he called Pet Big Mac.

-On November 5, Matt Crook picked up a Big Macon his way home from work.
+On November 5, Matt Crook picked up a Big Mac Extra Value meal on his way home from work.